maurolepore/STDataMGMT/tests/testthat/_snaps/data.md

-# the strucutre of the datasets remains the same
+# structure of the example datasets

     Code
       names(scenarios_geographies)